kensho-technologies/graphql-compiler/README.md

                       the set of edges connected to the `SchemaElement`.
 A `NonGraphElement` may only have connections if it's abstract and all its non-abstract subclasses are `VertexTypes`.
-            * `EdgeType` objects may also also have:
+            * `EdgeType` objects also have:
-                * `base_in_connection`/`base_out_connection`, which are the class allowed at each edge end that is the superclass of all other classes allowed at end edge's end.
+                * `base_in_connection`/`base_out_connection`, which are the class allowed at each edge end that is the superclass of all other classes allowed at the edge end.
     * Keeps track of a schema's transitive inheritance structure.
     * Keeps track of a schema's indexes.
 Indexes are not used in the GraphQL schema generation and have a provisional API.